 Stay in a traditional fisherman’s cottage in one of the fishing villages.
 With 2 bedrooms, it’s ideal for 4 guests, boasting 1.5 bathrooms.
 Small and tidy, with a stable style front door, it has all the modern comforts in a cozy seaside setting.
 Only 2 minutes walk finds you at the harbor, beach and local shops in Looe.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Boardmasters 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Boardmasters 2023 using the map below!